Nexus-coder/todo-app/README.md

 This is the best way for live servers with users

 ### Sessions
-This is data that is useful to the user while they are browsing For example a user when they are buying items in an e-commerce store.
+This is data that is useful to the user while they are browsing ou application.

+For example a user when they are buying items in an e-commerce store.
 Store data about the current web user that is logged in to the application. we have two types of sessions a client side session and a server side session in reference to where the data is stored.
 When we use the client then cookies are used as our sessions.

-Depeding on the one of the methods listed above we either use staefu cookies or stateless cookies.
+Depending on the one of the methods listed above we either use staeful cookies or stateless cookies.
 A stateful cookie is one that holds some id to a session that lives somewhere on the server We use them when doing server side sessions.
-So the id is loooked up on the session database however it can be hard to scale since it would mean performing reads and writes on every user
+So the id is loooked up on the session database however it can be hard to scale since it would mean performing reads and writes on every user.

 Stateless cookies/ Client side cookies
 All the information needed lives on the client side already